maf946/IST-140-End-Of-Chapter-Model-Answers/Chapter 6/solutions/README.md

 **P6.21** Write a program that reads a sequence of input values and displays a bar chart of the values, using asterisks, like this:
  * ![image](https://user-images.githubusercontent.com/92865953/199126381-8e396d46-b560-427c-b480-3b4e056e8c24.png)
  * You may assume that all values are positive.

-First figure out the maximum value.
+**P6.22** Referencing the previous question, improve the program to work correctly when the data set contains negative values.
+Also figure out the maximum value.
 That value’s bar should be drawn with 40 asterisks.
 Shorter bars should use proportionally fewer asterisks.

-**P6.22** Referencing the previous question, improve the program to work correctly when the data set contains negative values.

-**P6.23** Improve the program of question 21 by adding captions for each bar.
+**P6.23** Improve the program of question 22 by adding captions for each bar.
 Prompt the user for the captions and data values.
 The output should look like this:
  * ![image](https://user-images.githubusercontent.com/92865953/199128296-3cfb9cb3-4a42-4aa5-b72c-bce584b9f91e.png)

 **P6.26** Write a program that appends two array lists together.